gsoosk/Pacman-Search/README.md

-In `IDS` algorithm, at first we make our test world (here I used `ui_world` which ran test1 as initial world).
+In `IDS` algorithm, at first, we make our test world (here I used `ui_world` which runs test1 as initial world).
 Then our algorithm started to run.

-This algorithm has a stack as it's frontier (we used dequeue data structre and it's pop method) and a set (set of `ExploredNode`) as it's explored.
+This algorithm has a stack as its frontier (we used dequeue data structre and its pop method) and a set (set of `ExploredNode`) as its explored.
-* We have a loop to increas depth in every iteration of it.
-Actualy at every iteration we increase depth and run inner loop which is a limited dfs.
+* We have a loop to increase depth in every iteration of it.
+Actually. at every iteration, we increase depth and run inner loop which is a limited dfs.
 * At every itteration we reset all of data structures to initial values.
 * In limited dfs :
     * We pop first node from stack
-    * If it's depth is our limit we didn't add it's children to frontier
+    * If its depth is our limit we didn't add its children to frontier
     * Else we add chidlren to frontier

 This `IDS` is an optimal search algotrithm.